Tim Scott: One Big Beautiful Bill Act

 In his capacity as chair of the Banking Committee, Scott introduced a provision to the One Big Beautiful Bill Act that would have eliminated Federal Reserve funding for the Consumer Financial Protection Bureau.
 After the Senate Parliamentarian ruled that this provision would violate the rules of reconciliation, the provision was amended to merely reduce Federal Reserve funding for the CFPB.

 In response to a Congressional Budget Office (CBO) assessment of the One Big Beautiful Bill Act that estimated the law would add trillions to the national debt and result in 11 million people losing their health insurance, Scott released a video on X criticizing the CBO.
 His speech made nine factual errors in one minute, including multiple claims that the CBO had made faulty predictions several years before the CBO had even been established.
 The video received a Community Note addressing his inaccurate statements.

 Endorsements

-Scott has endorsed Lindsey Graham in the 2026 United States Senate race, and is serving in a leadership capacity on Graham's campaign team.
+Scott endorsed Lindsey Graham in the 2026 United States Senate race, and served in a leadership capacity on Graham's campaign team.